Codes for PHYD57 Advanced Computing in Physics, UTSC

 If you forgot how to use PyPlot, refresh your memory here. http://planets.utsc.utoronto.ca/~pawel/progD57/plot_exp_approx-1.py shows Taylor (Maclaurin) series of exponential function exp(x): Single maximum is found of the range, in the considered interval of cos(θ).

-We keep the always improving partial sum of the series terms (functions) and call it y.
-We plot y vs. x for every k.
-We stop at k~20,
+We call the gradually improving partial sum of the series of functions $y$.
+We plot $y$ vs. $x$ for every $k$.
+We stop at $k \approx 20$,

-The figure constructed with MatPlotlib shows that the larger the absolute value of the argument x, the more terms are needed for a good approximation of the function exp(x), both for positive and negative x.
+The figure constructed with MatPlotlib shows that the larger the absolute value of the argument $x$, the more terms are needed for a good approximation of the function $e^x$, for both positive and negative $x$.

 Remark: use the zoom button on the plotting widget that your Python installation provides.
 This way you can disentangle particularly dense parts of the figure!